ShoosGun/AlphaFixes/README.md

 The current issues that it solves are:

 * Input being missread due to the game running at a frame rate that is too high
+* OWAudioSource giving error while in the main menu

 This plugin will generate a config file so you can customize the patches to fit your situation better.